okta/okta.github.io/_source/_use_cases/isv/security-analytics.md

 ### How do I interact with Okta

-Okta has well documented public [API endpoints](../../documentation/).
-In this document, we will discuss partner integration guidance that builds on that documentation.
+Okta has well documented public [API endpoints], In this document, we will discuss partner integration guidance that builds on that documentation.

 ### Common Guidance and Requirements